splunk-terraform/terraform-provider-signalfx/docs/data-sources/dimension_values.md

 ### Required

-- `query` (String) Acepts a query string that allows for defining a key value deintion, wild card matching on values, or where the dimension value exists.
-Refer to https://dev.splunk.com/observability/reference/api/metrics_metadata/latest#endpoint-retrieve-dimensions-query for more details
+- `query` (String) Metric metadata query used to select dimension values.

 ### Optional

-- `limit` (Number) This allows you to define how many dimensions are returned as the values output.
+- `limit` (Number) Maximum number of matching dimension values to return.
-- `order_by` (String)
+- `order_by` (String) API field and direction used to order matching dimension values.

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) The unique identifier for the resource.
-- `values` (List of String) List of all the match dimension values that the provided query, ordered by order_by field
+- `values` (List of String) Ordered dimension values matching the configured query.